You are currently on Hearing Direct EU

 Tinnitus can vary in the way it sounds, its severity, as well as its annoyance.
 Ringing, chirping, or even clicking sounds may occur a few times a month or many times in one day; for a few moments or hours; or can even be constant.
 For some individuals, tinnitus may also have a pulsating or repetitive pattern.
 Mild tinnitus is common - about 10 per cent of the population have it all the time and, in up to one per cent of adults, this may affect the quality of their life.

-Tinnitus can be an involved and individual issue to manage and no ‘magic wand’ treatment exists.
-There are however many treatment options available to help you understand your tinnitus better and provide relief.
+Tinnitus can be an involved and no ‘magic wand’ treatment exists.
+There are however, many treatment options available to help you understand your tinnitus better and provide relief.
 Your GP or hearing healthcare professional may discuss one of the following:

 Lifestyle Changes - tinnitus triggered or aggravated by stress, could be managed by seeking further support to deal with the cause of the stress.
 Changes in diet and exercise routines may also be recommended by your GP.